 Idyllwild Delights: Lodging - Restaurants - Information

 Idyllwild is a unique little village located more than a mile high and filled with large oaks, tall pines and sweet smelling cedar trees.
 It's one of the top 100 art towns in the US.
 It has about a dozen exceptional restaurants and eateries, that are each amazing in their own right.
-It's set apart from any other place you've probably ever visited and has been voted second as the best small resort towns to visit.
-I believe Telluride is listed as number one.
+It's set apart from any other place you've probably ever visited and has been voted second as the best small resort towns to visit, following Telluride is listed as number one.

-Idyllwild is a small town hidden away in Southern California’s San Jacinto Mountains.
+Idyllwild is a little village hidden away in Southern California’s San Jacinto Mountains.
 For those unfamiliar, the San Jacinto Mountains are located in Riverside County about 90 minutes east of Orange County.
 Unlike other Southern California mountain towns such as Big Bear that are geared towards the sporty types, Idyllwild indulges the art lovers and foodies.
 All the shops and restaurants are locally owned, which adds to the uniqueness of every shop and restaurant.
 For a town with a population under 4,000, it is quite amazing the number of fantastic restaurants and artists that are in this small area.
 Seriously, you would think you were in a much bigger city with the number of galleries and quality of dishes being served up in Idyllwild.

 You have many options to choose from and I'm listing some of my favorites.
-The lodging below are all within a two minute drive to Amore Retreat.
+The lodging below are all within a five minute drive to Amore Retreat.
 I've experienced them firsthand and know their innkeepers, so I am able to recommend them with confidence.
 When you make your reservation, please mention Dr. M.P.
 Wylie recommended them.

 Creekstone Inn: creekstoneinn.com 951-659-3342 - Enjoy the rustic luxury of the Creekstone Inn and Laurie's friendly greeting.
 Out of the nine well decorated theme rooms, my favorite is "Fall."
 Yet you can't go wrong with any of them.
 The inn doesn't serve meals, but opens the kitchen to their guests and is within easy walking distance to a few Idyllwild's finest restaurants.